Sport Climbing/Olympic sport disciplineEVENTS

 Tarnow hosts the competition

-The climbing walls of the Academy of Applied Sciences (ANS) in Tarnow will be located on the campus where the Tarnow Climbing Center will be built.
-The ANS sports facilities have already been the venue for many sporting events, including the rank of Polish Senior or Junior Championships, the Junior European Cup in sport climbing.
+The climbing walls of the University of Applied Sciences in Tarnow will be located on the campus where the Tarnow Climbing Center will be built.
+The UAS sports facilities have already been the venue for many sporting events, including the rank of Polish Senior or Junior Championships, the Junior European Cup in sport climbing.
 League games of handball (extra-league) and women’s volleyball (first league) have also been held there.

-After 30 years finally on the Olympic program
+After 30 years finally in the Olympic programme

 Sport climbing has become very popular over the past two decades.
 The first competitions in this discipline were held in the second half of the 20th century in natural terrain – on rocks, including in Italy and Russia.